Combinatorial decision-making driven by multicomponent surface condensates: Decision boundary

 With this construction, we return to the original objective of achieving a decision boundary of type $g(\vec{\phi}_\text{in})$ with $N_\text{out}$ output species.
 Note that, with $n_p \gg N_\text{out}$, for a specific function $g$, we need to appropriately assign each of the $n_p$ cells to the appropriate output.
-To accomplish this, we enforce that each hidden species is repulsive with all but one output species, with $\chi_{ij}<0$ if the output species $i$ is the desired coloring of the cell with enriched hidden species $j$.
+To accomplish this, we enforce that each hidden species has an attractive interaction with exactly one output species, and no interactions with the others, i.e., for hidden species $n$ and output species $m$, we have $\chi_{nm} = \delta_{l_n,m} \chi_\text{recruit}$ where $l_n$ is the class label as in eqn.~\ref{eq:PLM} and $\chi_\text{recruit}\ll0$.
 As before, all the $N_\text{out}$ species also have unfavorable interactions between each other.
 Generically, since multiple cells can be colored with the same output, this provides a many-to-one attractive interaction from hidden species to outputs.
-We stipulate that the output species reservoir potentials are identical, cannot directly interact with inputs, and are tuned to low levels so that they don't affect the equilibrium steady-state rich in hidden species.
-This is, in principle, analogous to a "client" (output) and "scaffold" (hidden) relationship that has been proposed to study biological condensates \citep{Banani2017}.
+We stipulate that the output species reservoir potentials are identical and cannot directly interact with inputs.
+This is, in principle, analogous to a ``client'' (output) and ``scaffold'' (hidden) relationship that has been proposed to study biological condensates \citep{Banani2017}.
+This construction justifies the assumptions that (a) except on decision boundaries, the surface will recruit at most one hidden species $n$ and at most one output species $m$, with the other hidden and output species being negligible, and (b) the amount of solvent within the condensate will be negligible.
+To show that the decision boundaries established by the WTA construction remain intact, consider the boundary between some hidden/output pair $n,m$ and a distinct hidden/output pair $n',m'$.
+Within a cell, the surface energy is

+At the classification decision boundary, $\phi_m=\phi_{m'}$ by definition.
+Following the ``one-hot'' assumption, since non-input species are negligible compared to relevant hidden species ($n,n'$), $\phi_n \approx \phi_{n'}$, so we assume $\phi_n = \phi_{n'} = \phi_h$.
+Thus when considering the difference in energy, most terms cancel out and what remains is

+which gives the same linear decision boundary as before.
 A different decision boundary can be achieved by simply reassigning the hidden-output map of interactions as above.
-With sufficiently large $n_\text{p}$, this model should enable for increasingly complex decision boundaries.
+With sufficiently large $n_\text{p}$, this model should enable for increasingly complex (convex and non-convex) decision boundaries.